TheaRoseBarnes/Technical_Project_/README.md

 The data is not uploaded since access to the MIMIC-IV 2.0 data is restricted for credentialed users for which CITI Data or Specimens Only Research is required and a data use agreement is signed.
 The researcher must complete a course in protecting human research participants.
 Researchers can apply for access to the data by following the instructions on this page: https://physionet.org/content/mimiciv/2.0/#files-panel.

+The tables used from MIMIC-IV 2.0 are as follows:

+From hosp module:
+- patients
+- diagnoses_icd

+From icu module:
+- chartevents
+- d_items
+-

 ## License<a name="license"></a>

 Please note that the MIMIC database citation mentioned above is for reference purposes only and should be appropriately cited according to the database's guidelines.